 Insulin Role

 Insulin is a hormone made by the pancreas that helps the body use sugar and store sugar from food for use as energy.
 In type 2 diabetic patients the body doesn’t respond to insulin effectively.
-The pancreas is unable to compensate for this and hence there’s a decreased insulin production.
+The pancreas is unable to compensate for this as it may eventually produce less insulin due to beta-cell exhaustion over time.
 This results in blood sugar levels spiking up very high and over time can cause damage to nerves, blood vessels, kidneys, eyes, and other tissues.

 Also Read: Insulin: Structure, Functions, Blood Test, Adverse Effects